 - asiago cheese

-- Heat about 2 TB of olive oil in a skillet over medium heat.
-Add 3 cloves of garlic and cook until it becomes fragrant.
+- Heat about 2 Tbsp of olive oil in a skillet over medium heat.
+Add 3 tsp minced garlic and cook until it becomes fragrant, about 1 minute.

-- Throw in the spinach and mix with tongs, tossing until the spinach is dark, soft and glistening with oil.
-Add salt and pepper to taste.
-Set aside.
+- Throw in the spinach and mix with tongs, tossing until the spinach is dark, soft and glistening with oil, about 1 minute.

 Follow me on Bloglovin!